hibikir/engineering-blog/_posts/2015-07-29-implicit-conversions.md

 ![IntelliJ helps see implicits](/img/IntelliJUnderlinesImplicits.png)

  {{ "capitalize" | sc: "capitalize" }} is underlined because the method is added by a view.
-The 42 is underlined because a Scala Int is converted to a Java Integer using another view defined in Predef[LINK].
+The 42 is underlined because a Scala Int is converted to a Java Integer using another view defined in [Predef](https://github.com/scala/scala/blob/2.11.x/src/library/scala/Predef.scala#L353).

 While overly wide views in an overly wide scope can lead to confusion, views are an invaluable way to extend